Yang Chin-min

-Yang Chin-min (楊敬敏 (Yáng Jìngmǐn); born 22 January 1984) is a Taiwanese professional basketball player who last played for the New Taipei Kings of the P. League+.
+Yang Chin-min (楊敬敏 (Yáng Jìngmǐn); born 22 January 1984) is a Taiwanese professional basketball coach and former player.
+Recently, he is the assistant coach of Taiwan Beer of the Super Basketball League (SBL).
 He formerly played for the Taiwan Beer of the Super Basketball League.
 Yang also plays for the Chinese Taipei national basketball team and made his national team debut at the FIBA Asia Championship 2009.

 Yang played primarily off the bench for the Chinese Taipei team at the 2009 Asian Championship.
 In his most extensive action of the tournament, he scored a game-high of 24 points in Chinese Taipei's preliminary round victory over Kuwait.
 He also scored a team-high 19 points in Chinese Taipei's 87-79 victory over Qatar in the fifth-place game.